FOLLOW US

 You are at most risk when travelling to and from the airport at night.
 There have been armed robberies on buses on this route.
 Ideally, arrange for friends, business contacts or your tour operator to meet you at the airport.
 If that’s not possible, consider travelling by licensed taxi from the official taxi rank outside the arrivals hall.
 Do not accept offers of transport in the arrivals hall and do not get into a taxi if there are passengers already in the car.

 The National Guard carries out random drug and security checks at Maiquetia Airport, particularly on departure.
 Departing passengers are sometimes asked to accompany an officer to a local hospital for an X-ray.
-Beware of bogus security officials.
+Beware of fake security officials.
 If you’re in any doubt ask other airline or airport staff.

 Road travel